xlnwel/model-free-algorithms/algo/off_policy/readme.md

 Add actions at the first two levels improve performance.
 This effect is more significant when having learning in a background thread.

 Large networks slow down the learning process, and worse still, may impair the final performance, resulting in fluctuation at the convergence.
+This may be the result of overfitting.

 Training networks in a background thread may cause learning unstable at the convergence, which could be alleviated by increasing the batch size.

+Adding noisy layers at the last two dense layers significantly helps do exploration.

+### TD3

+Applying bias correction for prioritized sampling to actor loss improves the performance.

 ### SAC

 It is better to use Q-error instead of V-error as priority

-### TD3
+It is hard to tell the effect of noisy layers in SAC.
+During experiments noisy layers in deed speed up the learning process.

-Applying bias correction for prioritized sampling to actor loss improves the performance.
+Bias correction for prioritized sampling helps.

 ### Ape-X

-Ape-X requires larger network than general single-process algorithms.
+Ape-X requires a larger batch size than general single-process algorithms.